 DPhil in Sociology

-Prior to embarking on my doctoral research, I received a BA in Middle Eastern and European Languages from Oxford, before completing an MSc in Middle East Politics at SOAS and an MSc in Sociology at Oxford.
+I am a Postdoctoral Prize Research Fellow in Sociology at Nuffield College, University of Oxford.
+Prior to my doctoral research, I earned a BA in European and Middle Eastern Languages from Oxford, before completing an MSc in Middle East Politics at SOAS and an MSc in Sociology at Oxford.

 I am interested in the causes, consequences, and dynamics of protest and conflict.
 I have published on the advent of mass nationalism in Tunisia, and the dynamics of labour protest in Egypt.
 My dissertation looks at the dynamics of revolution and conflict in Iraq and Tunisia.
 For this, I use hand-coded datasets of protest during the Tunisian Revolution, alongside survey, social media, and qualitative interview data.
 My work on Iraq exploits a natural experiment setup to explore changes in self-identification in Iraq after the fall of Mosul to ISIS.